Stomp some grapes, drink some wine, and enjoy a bountiful feast at this historic wine farm in Paarl.

-Harvest festivals have a long and illustrious tradition, driven by the natural cycle of the seasons.
-And, in the Cape Winelands, as the fruit of the vine delivers its bounty at the start of autumn, the time-honoured harvest tradition delights wine-lovers and fun-seeking festival-goers.
+Harvest festivals throughout the world have a long and illustrious tradition, driven by the natural cycle of the seasons.
+And, in the Cape Winelands, as the fruit of the vine delivers its bounty at the end of summer, the time-honoured harvest tradition delights wine-lovers and fun-seeking festival-goers.

-This annual event at Nederburg’s Paarl Valley vineyards offers visitors a chance to experience the wine-making process first-hand – from vineyard to bottle.
-Festival-goers get to pick and stomp grapes, and learn about the wine-making process from the experts – while getting some inside knowledge on the current harvest.
+This annual event at Nederburg Wines in Paarl offers festival-goers a chance to experience the initial stages of the wine-making process firsthand, and then taste the previous years’ vintage.
+Visitors will be able to pick and stomp grapes, while getting some inside knowledge on the current harvest.

-- Guests receive a glass of Nederburg’s refreshing cuvée brut on arrival, served with a surprise snack.
+- Guests will receive a glass of Nederburg’s refreshing MCC on arrival.

 - You’ll then be shown a selection of grape varieties, and you’ll have the chance to taste grape must (a freshly crushed fruit juice, usually grape juice, that still contains the skins, seeds and stems of the fruit) before it becomes wine.